sdziallas/comp55/docs/labs/65-UMLClass.md

 | ```*--```| will draw a diamond for a **Composition** relationship, to denote that one class (the one where the diamond is closer to) has an instance variable that directly holds the one it is linked to.
 Sometimes you will see some difference between Composition and Aggregation, which has to do with whether one class will exist without the other.
 For comp 55 you can ignore this distinction, just use it if you feel as though you would have a single instance variable that would contain the other class (you can use the word *contains* to check to see if the relationship holds) | *```Student*--Brain```* |
 | ```<\|--```| used for inheritance, to say that the class on the left is the superclass for the class on the right.
 Use the phrase *IS A* to check to see if the relationship holds | *```Student<\|--GradStudent```* |

-Realize thought that this isn't everything that you can do, plantUML is pretty powerful!
-I'm normally against having something that is additional text that feels like being another language, but in this case, I think that it is well worth it, as it allows us to think more about the code and not have to draw the diagrams in this perfect format.
-If you wanted to have additional information on how to say denote things like abstract classes or interfaces, you can look at plant-umls [official documentation](http://plantuml.com/class-diagram).
-Please realize though plantUML *is a product that does not completely adhere to UML standards*.
-As such, I want to make sure that you get some practice with following the formats listed above for referencing to variables and methods so that you can easily read UML diagrams in the future.
-Also, realize that the documentation is quite lengthy, most of what you would need is at the very top.
-The plantUML syntax is quite extensive.
-Do not worry about positioning things in certain places here.
+Realize though that this isn't everything that you can do, plantUML is pretty powerful!
+PlantUML allows us to think more about the code and not have to draw the diagrams in this perfect format.
+If you wanted to have additional information on how to denote things in the diagram like abstract classes or interfaces, you can look at plant-umls [official documentation](http://plantuml.com/class-diagram).
+Please realize though plantUML *is a product - it is not necessarily the UML spec*.
+The PlantUML documentation is quite lengthy, most of what you would need is at the very top.
+For now, do not worry about positioning things in certain places here.

-The goal would be for you to by the end of this come up with some logical structure for five classes (that have both variables and methods and are linked to one another), that includes a ```Song``` and a ```Location``` (think about how to link those together, however you like).  make sure to include an interface, as well as an inheritance relationship as well as other relationships between the classes (it should be interconnected).
+To submit something for this lab, I would like for you to by the end of this come up with some logical structure for five classes (that have both variables and methods and are linked to one another), that includes a ```Song``` and a ```Location``` (think about how to link those together, however you like).  make sure to include an interface, as well as an inheritance relationship as well as other relationships between the classes (it should be interconnected).
+Each class should have at least one variable and 2 methods, and should make some sense.
+(Go beyond having getters/setters and think of methods) Be sure to include parameters and return types.
+Use your classmates to get help in navigating plantUML.

-Ensure that the skin is on.
-You will need to upload a screenshot of your creation to canvas, or you can use plantUMLs export picture features.
+You will also need to ensure that the skin is on, as shown in the last image.
+You will need to upload a screenshot of your creation to canvas, which includes the text description (you can submit multiple screenshots).
 Good luck!

 ### Help it doesn't look how I would like it to look!